revolution-robotics/markov-pwgen/README.md

 [Piscina](https://github.com/piscinajs/piscina)
 libraries to generate memorable passwords derived a given word list.

-If a word list is not specified during installation, then the detected language settings of the local computer are used to fetch a list of words in the corresponding language from
-[Krypton's Word Lists](https://github.com/kkrypt0nn/wordlists).
+If a word list is not specified during installation, then a list of words in the language of the default locale is fetched from [Krypton's Word Lists](https://github.com/kkrypt0nn/wordlists).
 Languages oriented from right to left will be supported in a future release.
-If a suitable word list is not found, then _/usr/share/dict/web2_ is used if available, otherwise a
-[list from Project Gutenberg](https://www.gutenberg.org/files/3201/files/SINGLE.TXT) is downloaded.
+If the default locale is not supported, then the word list _/usr/share/dict/web2_ is used if available, otherwise a [list from Project Gutenberg](https://www.gutenberg.org/files/3201/files/SINGLE.TXT) is downloaded.

+- Version 2.1.1   Reword description.
 - Version 2.1.0   Fix the word list parser.
 Introduce locale support.

 ## Synopsis